webandras/cleanui-laravel/README.md

 # Laravel Clean UI starter

-**Laravel UI** provides a very simple authentication starter pack that is a far better starting point for a Laravel app in my opinion.
+**Laravel UI** provides a very simple authentication starter pack that is a far better starting point for my Laravel apps in my opinion.
 I prefer this over the bloated starter packs like Breeze, or Jetstream.

 Laravel Clean.UI is a modification of the Laravel UI, where I removed Bootstrap and replaced it with my Clean.ui CSS library with some extra JS codes.
 It is intended for a fullstack Laravel app with the usual blade templates/views, and Livewire.

+It includes a demo blog as an example with posts, post tags, and post categories.
+However, it will not contain more example codes to keep this starter slim.

+In the project, I try to use good practices when organizing the codes (like the usage of service and repository classes, use cleaner codes...)

-_Disclaimer: This project is under development, not 100% ready..._
+_Disclaimer: This project is under development, not 100% ready._

+## Todos

+- TODO: Posts and hierarchical category management should be reworked.
+- TODO: Add documentation
+- TODO: Add the public-facing side of the demo blog, after the admin-side is finalized
+- TODO: Add a solution for file upload (mostly image upload).
+In one live website, I used the laravel-filemanager package, but not sure that I will use it here as well.
+Now, image uploads are not working because laravel-filemanager is removed.
+- TODO: Add sample images for seeders to set cover images for posts, and categories.
+Tags will not have images in the demo.
+- TODO: Add a menu point for the /home route to access the Clean UI library with some pre-defined UI components

 ## Installation